Board of Directors

 Dr. Scott Chambers

-Phil Kotiza is the corporate controller for Noblis, Inc. having 35 years of experience in accounting, auditing, finance, contract administration, and ethics/compliance specializing in U.S. Government contracts.
+Phil Kotiza is the Chief Financial Officer for Noblis, Inc. having 35 years of experience in accounting, auditing, finance, contract administration, and ethics/compliance specializing in U.S. Government contracts.
 He has in-depth experience with the Federal Acquisition Regulations (FAR), and Cost Accounting Standards (CAS) and has been responsible for strategic and financial planning, acquisitions and divestitures, systems implementations, business process reengineering, fraud investigations, and U.S. Inspector General investigations.

 Before joining Noblis in 2000, Phil was the Vice President of Government Accounting and Contracts for Kaiser Group International.
 Before that, Phil was with Westinghouse Electric and was responsible for all internal audit of Westinghouse’s $2.5B defense business.